Embed This Data

 - 5.7% 5-year compound annual growth

 - FDI Inflow:

-Vietnam’s economic freedom score is 50.8, making its economy the 147th freest in the 2014 Index.
-Its score is 0.2 point worse than last year, reflecting declines in freedom from corruption, monetary freedom, and business freedom that outweigh improvements in labor freedom and fiscal freedom.
-Vietnam is ranked 33rd out of 42 countries in the Asia–Pacific region, and its overall score is lower than the world and regional averages.
+Vietnam’s economic freedom score is 51.7, making its economy the 148th freest in the 2015 Index.
+Its score has increased by almost 1.0 point since last year, with improvements in the control of government spending, freedom from corruption, and monetary freedom outweighing declines in labor freedom and business freedom.
+Vietnam is ranked 32nd out of 42 countries in the Asia–Pacific region.
+Although the Vietnamese economy has achieved its highest economic freedom score ever in the 2015 Index, its overall score continues to be lower than the world and regional averages.

-The Socialist Republic of Vietnam is a Communist dictatorship characterized by political repression and a lack of respect for basic human rights.
+The Socialist Republic of Vietnam remains a Communist dictatorship characterized by political repression and an absence of civil liberties.
 Economic liberalization began in 1986 with its doi moi reforms, and Vietnam joined the World Trade Organization in 2007.
-In 2012, Prime Minister Nguyen Tan Dung acknowledged mismanagement of the Vietnamese economy and affirmed his commitment to reforming the state sector, but delays persist.
-Vietnam’s economy is driven primarily by tourism and exports, but inflation is a problem, and the country has struggled to attract more investment in the absence of a transparent legal and regulatory system.
+In 2012, Prime Minister Nguyen Tan Dung acknowledged mismanagement of the Vietnamese economy and affirmed his commitment to reforming the state sector, but the Vietnamese are still waiting for action.
+Vietnam’s economy is driven primarily by tourism and exports.
+Inflation is a problem, and the country has struggled to attract investment in the absence of a transparent legal and regulatory system.

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 21.1 percent of gross domestic income.
-Public expenditures amount to 31 percent of GDP.
-Government debt is equivalent to slightly over 50 percent of the domestic economy.
+Vietnam’s top individual income tax rate is 35 percent, and its top corporate tax rate is 22 percent.
+Other taxes include a value-added tax and a property tax.
+Overall tax revenue equals 19.6 percent of the domestic economy, and government spending amounts to 27.6 percent of domestic production.
+Public debt is equivalent to 55 percent of gross domestic product.